-The reason was that several months ago I received an e-mail from a historian by the name of Jennet Conant who explained that she's writing a book about Stewart Alexander.
+The reason was that several months ago I received an e-mail from a historian by the name of Jennet Conant who explained that she's writing a book and perhaps also making a documentary film about my friend Stewart Alexander.
 She'd been advised that I knew a great deal about him and I admitted that was true.
 In fact, I've always considered Stewart to be my medical mentor because he was influential at several times in my professional career.
-Beyond the Pascack Valley, he was a relatively unknown doctor who had died more than a quarter century ago so I was surprised by her interest, but Conant explained that she's already spent nearly four years researching him and the reason for her interest has to do with gas - poison gas!
+But beyond the Pascack Valley, he was a relatively unknown doctor who had died more than a quarter century ago so I was surprised by her interest.
+Jenny Conant explained that she's already spent nearly four years researching him - and even a little about me - and the reason for her interest has to do with gas - poison gas!

-Jennet Conant has written five books each of which has focused on individuals who played an important role during World War II.
+Jennet Conant is a well known historian who has written five books each focusing on individuals who played an important role during World War II.
 Among her subjects have been the likes of Julia and Paul Child and their work with the OSS - did you know that?
 And also Roald Dahl - the author of Charley and the Chocolate Factory - who worked for British intelligence.
-Another book was about J. Robert Oppenheimer and his work on the atomic bomb at Los Alamos and her fifth book, published just last year, was about her grandfather James Conant who for twenty years was the president of Harvard and also was the administrative director of the Manhattan Project.
-I suspected that it was Jenny's first book Tuxedo Park, that was published about sixteen years ago, that explains how and why she became aware of Stewart Alexander.
+Another book was about J. Robert Oppenheimer and his work on the atomic bomb at Los Alamos and her fifth book, published just last year, was about her grandfather James Conant who for twenty years was the president of Harvard and was the administrative director of the Manhattan Project.
+But I suspect that it was Jenny's first book Tuxedo Park, that was published about sixteen years ago, that explains how and why she became aware of Stewart Alexander.

 The day after I received Jenny Conant's e-mail, there was a program shown on PBS, on The American Experience, that was based on her book about Tuxedo Park.
-Both her book and the documentary were about a little known Wall Street wizard by the name of Alfred Loomis who lived in Tuxedo Park during the 1920s and 30s.
+Perhaps you may have seen it.
+Both the book and the documentary were about a little known Wall Street wizard by the name of Alfred Loomis who lived in Tuxedo Park during the 1920s and 30s.
 As you probably know it was an exclusive enclave of tycoons who famously called their formal party clothes "tuxedos."
 The place originally was used as a hunting and fishing retreat for the wealthy friends of the tobacco mogul Pierre Lorillard and even now it's still gated to keep out the hoi polloi.